 - In your next team meeting or all hands.
-Ask members of your team to share experiences linked with speak up and the conclusion of that situation.
-This can be related to challenging senior management, complaining to HR about an inappropriate coworker – anything! this should encourage team members to speak up if they feel necessary and demonstrate that feedback is positively received.
+Ask members of your team to share experiences linked with speaking up and the conclusion of that situation.
+This can be related to challenging senior management, complaining to HR about an inappropriate co-worker – anything! this should encourage team members to speak up if they feel necessary and demonstrate that feedback is positively received.

 - Re-framing constructive feedback through the lens of bias.
 How aware are you of your team and their journeys?
 Do you feel that you are challenging yourself enough in terms of learning?
 Or do you rely on a fixed mindset to feel assertive?